stephenhouser/stephenhouser.github.io/_posts/website/2014-03-20-another-day-with-jekyll.md

 refactored until I was at what I think are the minimal number of templates.
 Along the way they got marked up more and more with [liquid template][7] code.
-I'm not real happy with the amount of [liquid][7] code, nor the inablilty to express what I want to, but it gets the job done.
+I'm not real happy with the amount of [liquid][7] code, nor the inability to express what I want to, but it gets the job done.
 There seems to be no method to reverse-sort a list by date for pages.
 This leaves my course and project listings sorted alphabetically where I would prefer them sorted in descending date order -- so current courses appear at the top.

-The `home` page internally remains prety much as it was previously.
+The `home` page internally remains pretty much as it was previously.
 I stripped the header footer and use my default template to add those ornaments.
 Similarly with the `about` page.
 The complication on these is the *connections* with icons and links to social media, github, and